Shania Twain: 1997–2001: Come On Over, international breakthrough, and Limelight Sessions

-In 1997, Twain released her follow-up album, Come On Over.
+In 1997 Twain released her follow-up album, Come On Over.
 It established her as a successful crossover singer.
-Of the 16 tracks on the album, 12 were released as singles.
-Following the release of lead singles "Love Gets Me Every Time" and "Don't Be Stupid (You Know I Love You)", which allowed Twain to make more appearances in the Billboard Hot 100, the album started selling.
+Of the sixteen tracks on the album, twelve were released as singles.
+Following the release of lead singles "Love Gets Me Every Time" and "Don't Be Stupid (You Know I Love You)", which allowed her to make more appearances in the Billboard Hot 100, the album started selling.
 With the release of third single, "You're Still the One", sales skyrocketed.
 "From This Moment On", "When", "Honey, I'm Home", "That Don't Impress Me Much", "Man!
 I Feel Like a Woman!", "You've Got a Way", the title track, "Rock This Country!", and "I'm Holdin' On to Love (To Save My Life)" are the other nine songs that eventually saw release as singles.
 With the exception of "I'm Holdin' On to Love", all of the singles had accompanying music videos.
 "From This Moment On" is a duet with singer Bryan White and there was a re-recorded solo pop version, which was used for its music video.

 The album peaked at No. 2 on the Billboard 200 and stayed on the charts for the next two years, going on to sell 40 million copies worldwide, making it the biggest-selling album of all time by a female musician.
 She continued to break international boundaries for country music and female crossover artists.
 It is also the ninth highest-selling album by any type of artist in the US and the top selling country album in history.
 Songs from the album won four Grammy Awards during this time, including Best Country Song and Best Female Country Performance (for "You're Still the One" and "Man!
-I Feel Like a Woman!") for Twain.
+I Feel Like a Woman!") for her.
 Lange won Grammys for "You're Still the One" and "Come On Over".